gavinbm/gc/README.md

 }
 ```

 All in all the immutable lexer technique seems pretty cool.
-I think this would be better suited to a language like Java which pretty much enforces the use of structures (classes
-are just structs with function pointers and you can't convince me I'm wrong about that) but it's still been a neat way to really think about how my lexer is working.
+I'm not sure if it's really more efficient though.
+The amount of malloc interactions probably slows it down quite a bit when compared to just using global variables.
+Still a neat exercise in lexer writing.